redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

 ---
 layout: post
-title:  "TDD is not a crime-The structure of an unit test"
+title:  "Test driven development is not a crime part 2- The structure of an unit test"
 date:   2021-03-20 00:02:00 +0100
 categories: tdd java
 permalink: /:year/:title